 Statistics Canada conducts over 350 surveys and statistical programs on an ongoing basis to measure and report on the state of Canada's economy and society.
 Under the Statistics Act, new statistical surveys are voluntary unless otherwise decided as per the provisions described above.

-To reduce the burden on respondents by avoiding the duplication of surveys by different organizations, Statistics Canada sometimes enters into sharing agreements with federal or provincial government departments, and with other organizations.
-Statistics Canada has active agreements with a little over 100 organizations.
+To help save Canadians' time by reducing the number of surveys to complete, Statistics Canada sometimes enters into sharing agreements with federal and provincial government departments, and with other organizations.
+Statistics Canada has active agreements with over 100 organizations.

-Whenever this is done, Statistics Canada must inform respondents, at the time of collection, if a data sharing agreement applies to the information they provide and with which organization their information will be shared.
-When sharing of information is done under Section 12 of the Statistics Act, in most situations, respondents have the right to refuse that Statistics Canada share their information with another organization.
+Under Section 12 of the Statistics Act, Statistics Canada must inform respondents, at the time of collection, whenever a data sharing agreement applies to the information they provide, and with which organization their information will be shared.
+In most situations, respondents have the right to request that Statistics Canada not share their information with another organization.